jamal94sm/NIPS2026/Rebuttal.md

 | Mode 1 (mixed-domain gallery) | 28.79 [25.93, 31.68] | 69.62 [65.52, 80.25] |
 | Mode 2 (smartphone-only gallery) | 28.60 [25.13, 32.18] | 50.63 [47.00, 61.44] |

 ## 3. RoI Extraction Pipeline
-Quality control details will be provided in Appendix A.5.
-We use a custom-built annotation tool (Figure 5) where an operator (the author) marks five specific anatomical keypoints that unambiguously determine the palm RoI.
-All annotations are performed by the first author, and the tool provides a live visual preview of the extracted square ROI, allowing immediate quality control.
-Low quality images (e.g., blurry and full palm occlusion) are discarded to guarantee the overall quality if the dataset.
-To evaluate the annotation consistency of the only annotator (the author) over time, we repeated the annotation of 10 palm images for 10 iterations.
-The extracted RoIs demonstrated high spatial consistency over iterations.

-We manually performed RoI-extraction to provide reliable data for benchmarking, eliminating the effect of ROI extraction errors.
-We also enrich the X-Palm dataset with paired raw images and ground-truth extracted ROIs that can be used for development of the automatic ROI extraction pipelines.
-Notably, X-Palm dataset is the first dataset that provides paired raw palm images and ground-truth RoIs along with other useful metadata.
+Quality-control details will appear in Appendix A.5.
+Annotation uses a custom tool (Figure 5) where the first author marks five anatomical keypoints defining the palm RoI, with a live preview enabling immediate QC; low-quality images (blurry, occluded) are discarded.
+A repeatability check — re-annotating 10 images over 10 iterations — showed high spatial consistency.
+RoIs were extracted manually to provide error-free benchmarking data.
+X-Palm additionally provides paired raw images and ground-truth RoIs plus metadata, which we believe makes it the first such dataset to do so, supporting future automatic RoI-extraction research.

 ## 4. Low Quality Images or Significant Domain Shifts?
-We appreciate this thoughtful comment that is really important in the assessment process of such datasets.
-To address the question of whether the reported cross-domain performance differences on X-Palm are attributable to lower image quality rather than a genuine domain gap, we conduct two experiments for image quality analysis and domain shift analysis.
-We quantify image quality and domain gaps across all four benchmark datasets, CASIA-MS, MPDv2, XJTU-UP, and both subsets of X-Palm (scanner and smartphone).
+We thank the reviewer for this important question and address it with two analyses: image quality and domain shift, across CASIA-MS, MPDv2, XJTU-UP, and both X-Palm subsets (scanner, smartphone).

 ### Image Quality Analysis
-To ensure the image quality comparison is fair despite the datasets' differing native sensor resolutions, every image is first resized to a fixed $112\times112$ evaluation size (the input resolution used by the recognition backbone in our experiments) before any metric is computed, so that reported differences reflect quality as seen by the recognizer.
-We employ the metrics below for image quality analysis:

-**Sharpness.** We use two complementary focus measures: the variance of the Laplacian [7], which responds to the amount of high-frequency (edge) energy in an image, and the Tenengrad measure [8], based on the squared gradient magnitude from a Sobel operator.
-Both decrease systematically as an image becomes blurrier.
+All images are resized to $112\times112$ (the recognizer's input size) before computing metrics, so comparisons reflect quality as the recognizer sees it.
+Metrics used:

+- **Sharpness**: Laplacian variance [7] and Tenengrad [8] (Sobel-gradient-based), both lower for blurrier images.
-**Contrast and information content.** RMS contrast [9] is the standard deviation of pixel intensities, and Shannon entropy [10] quantifies the information content of the intensity histogram; low-texture, low-detail images score lower on both.
+- **Contrast/information**: RMS contrast [9] (intensity std. dev.) and Shannon entropy [10] (histogram information content); both lower for low-detail images.

-**Noise proxy (Pseudo-PSNR).** Rather than requiring a pristine reference image, as in standard PSNR [11], we compare each image against its own Gaussian-blurred version; higher values indicate less high-frequency noise relative to the image's own low-frequency content.
+- **Noise proxy (Pseudo-PSNR)**: compares each image to its own Gaussian-blurred version rather than requiring a pristine reference as in standard PSNR [11]; higher means less relative high-frequency noise.

-**Gabor-based ridge energy.** Since one of typical palmprint recognition is based on Gabor-filter-based texture coding schemes such as PalmCode [12], we additionally compute the mean response magnitude of a multi-orientation Gabor filter bank applied to each image.
+- **Gabor-based ridge energy**: mean response of a multi-orientation Gabor filter bank, relevant since palmprint recognition often relies on Gabor-based texture coding (e.g., PalmCode [12]).

 **Table 3: Image quality metrics across datasets, computed at a fixed $112\times112$ evaluation resolution (mean $\pm$ standard deviation).**